-Euro at two-year high, Asian shares barely budge
+GLOBAL MARKETS-Euro at 2-year high, Asian shares barely budge

 The 10-year U.S. Treasuries yield dropped to 2.238 percent, its lowest in three weeks, on Thursday and last stood at 2.261 percent.

-The 10-year German Bund yield also ended down at 0.531 percent, from close of 0.543 percent the day before.
+The 10-year German Bund yield held at 0.537 percent, little changed from its levels before Draghi's news conference.

 "I think it is unlikely that Draghi will announce tapering in September.
 Before the ECB reduced its bond purchase in April, Draghi had asked his staff to look into options in September, and three months later in December he made an announcement," said Hideki Kishida, a senior economist at Nomura Securities.